jeguzzi/enki_env/docs/intro.rst

                         scenario=scenario,
                         config=enki_env.EPuckConfig(reward=reward)

-The environment is ready for training or evaluation.
-For example, we can compute the reward of a random policy for an episode:
+The environment is now ready for training or for evaluation.
+For example, we can compute the reward collected by a random policy during an episode:

 .. code-block:: python

    >>> env.unwrapped.rollout(max_steps=10).episode_reward
-   0.0
+   -10.0

-In the more general case, we may control multiple robots, possibly of different type.
-Groups are made of robots that share the same configuration and are identified by name.
-Any robot that share the same name as the group, will inherit the configuration of the group.
-For example, we can create an environment where two e-pucks use the camera while three other e-pucks use the proximity sensors.
+In the more general case, we control multiple robots, possibly of different types.
+Robots that share the same configuration are grouped together.
+For example, we could create an environment where two e-pucks use the camera while three other e-pucks use the proximity sensors.

 .. code-block:: python